abetkin/declared/docs/index.md

 Supports **"lazy" processing** of the declared marks.
 To use it, you just declare at least one "lazy" mark and then call `.process_declared()` from the instance of your class or from the class itself.

-Is inspired by the declarations processing in the `django-rest-framework`.
+Inspired by the declarations processing in the `django-rest-framework`.

 ---------